fpopic/linux-egradjani/README.md

 # linux-egradjani

-Steps on how-to setup e-egradjani app for identification (Chrome/Firefox) and signing documents (LibreOffice) on Linux (Ubuntu 21.04.)
+Steps on how to set up the Croatian e-Građani app for identification (Chrome/Firefox) and signing documents (LibreOffice) on Linux (Ubuntu 21.04.)

 ## Linux requirements